guardian/techtime/Coding Challenges/Challenges Timeline/20180920 Space Battle/03-Game API.md

 This can only be done once per game.
 And in particular, you cannot do it again after your Capital Ship has been destroyed for the current game.

 The return value is your initial fleet report.

+Errors:

+- 403, "3b6f4992", "You cannot init a Capital Ship, you already have one for this hour"

+### Fleet

 At any point you can query your fleet report with